-MTD for VAT is being introduced and is part of a government strategy which will ultimately require taxpayers to move to a fully digital tax system.
+MTD for VAT is being phased in as part of a government strategy which will ultimately require taxpayers to move to a fully digital tax system.

-Under the new rules, businesses with a turnover above the VAT threshold must keep digital records for VAT purposes and provide their VAT return information to HMRC using MTD functional compatible software.

-The new rules have effect from 1 April 2019, where a taxpayer has a 'prescribed accounting period' which begins on that date, and otherwise from the first day of a taxpayer's first prescribed accounting period beginning after 1 April 2019.
+Under the MTD rules, businesses with a turnover above the VAT threshold (£85,000) must keep digital records for VAT purposes and provide their VAT return information to HMRC using MTD functional compatible software.
+The rules generally have effect from 1 April 2019, where a taxpayer has a 'prescribed accounting period' which began on that date, and otherwise from the first day of a taxpayer's first prescribed accounting period beginning after 1 April 2019.
+The exception to this is a small minority of VAT-registered businesses with more complex requirements who will not be mandated to comply with MTD for VAT until 1 October 2019.